-Annual membership costs just £36.
+Annual membership is free but a donation of £36 would be welcome.
 You can pay by cheque (payable to “Ocean Youth Trust South” and sent to Ocean Youth Trust South, 8 North Meadow, Weevil Lane, Gosport, Hampshire PO12 1BP); or you can donate online here.

 If you would like to help OYT South without going sailing, there are plenty of different roles open to you.

 Become a Trustee on OYT South’s Board of Directors

 OYT South is run by a Board of Directors consisting of a number of unpaid Trustees.
 The Trustees are responsible for setting the charity’s strategy and priorities, overseeing the management of the Trust, and ensuring good governance.
 The Charity Commission website has some good guidance on the duties and responsibilities of Trustees.

 Trustees are elected by members at OYT South’s AGM, though it is possible to co-opt people during the year.
 If you feel that you have skills and experience which might be of value to the charity, please contact us.